nova-pkgs/python/Doc/library/socketserver.rst

    :class:`ForkingMixIn` and the Forking classes mentioned below are only available on POSIX platforms that support :func:`~os.fork`.

-   :meth:`socketserver.ForkingMixIn.server_close` waits until all child processes complete, except if :attr:`socketserver.ForkingMixIn.block_on_close` attribute is false.

-   :meth:`socketserver.ThreadingMixIn.server_close` waits until all non-daemon threads complete, except if :attr:`socketserver.ThreadingMixIn.block_on_close` attribute is false.
-Use daemonic threads by setting :data:`ThreadingMixIn.daemon_threads` to ``True`` to not wait until threads complete.

-   .. versionchanged:: 3.7

-      :meth:`socketserver.ForkingMixIn.server_close` and
-      :meth:`socketserver.ThreadingMixIn.server_close` now waits until all
-      child processes and non-daemonic threads complete.
-      Add a new :attr:`socketserver.ForkingMixIn.block_on_close` class
-      attribute to opt-in for the pre-3.7 behaviour.

 .. class:: ForkingTCPServer
            ForkingUDPServer